dongwd016/Counterflow_Polymer/README.md

 # Counterflow Polymer

-A Cantera implementation of the counterflow solid fuel regression rate calculation algorithm in "G. Talamantes, Characterization of polyoxymethylene as a high-density fuel for use in hybrid rocket applications, Ph.D. thesis, The Pennsylvania State University (2019).".
+A Cantera implementation of the counterflow solid fuel regression rate calculation.
+The algorithm is given in "G. Talamantes, Characterization of polyoxymethylene as a high-density fuel for use in hybrid rocket applications, Ph.D. thesis, The Pennsylvania State University (2019)."

 ## Schematic